TXTCLASS/TerribleTourism/README.md

-# Tourism Word Salad
+# Tourism Word Salad#

-## A collection of sentences I came across while translating content from one language to another using Google Translate.
+> ###Clothing is minimal; bodies bronzed and beautiful and the famous Copacabana and Ipanema beaches are a Mecca for Brazilians and tourists alike.

-### >"Clothing is minimal; bodies bronzed and beautiful and the famous Copacabana and Ipanema beaches are a Mecca for Brazilians and tourists alike."
+####A collection of sentences I came across while translating content from one language to another using Google Translate.

 live: *https://txtclass.github.io/TourismWordSalad*